Straight pride

-Straight pride is a slogan that arose in the 1980s and early 1990s that has primarily been used by social conservatives as a political stance and strategy.
-The term is described as a response to gay pride adopted by various groups (later united under the moniker LGBT) in the early 1970s, or to the accommodations provided to gay pride initiative.
+Straight pride is a reactionary slogan that emerged in the 1980s and early 1990s.
+It is primarily used by social conservatives as a political stance and a response to "gay pride", a slogan adopted by various groups (later united under the moniker LGBTQ) in the early 1970s.

-Straight pride backlash incidents have generated controversy and media attention.
-School policies and court decisions regarding freedom of expression have drawn particular attention, spotlighting individuals protesting school expressions against harassment of LGBTQ adolescents.
+Straight pride events have generated controversy and media attention.
+School policies and court decisions regarding freedom of expression have drawn particular attention to straight pride, spotlighting individuals protesting school expressions against harassment of LGBTQ adolescents.

 Background

 Stonewall riots spark gay pride

 LGBTQ history traces back to ancient civilizations, but the term gay pride is usually associated with the modern LGBTQ rights movement that was sparked by the 1969 Stonewall riots in New York City.
-Newspaper coverage of the events was minor, since, in the 1960s, huge marches and mass rioting had become commonplace and the Stonewall riots were relatively small.
-It was the commemorative march one year later that drew 5,000 marchers up New York City's Sixth Avenue, that got nationwide publicity and led to modern-day LGBTQ pride marches.
-A new period of liberalism in the late 1960s began a new era of more social acceptance for homosexuality which lasted until the late 1970s.
-In the 1970s, the popularity of disco music and its culture in many ways made society more accepting of gays and lesbians.
+Newspaper coverage of the events was minor since, in the 1960s, huge marches and mass rioting had become commonplace, and the Stonewall riots were comparatively small.
+It was a commemorative march one year later that drew 5,000 protestors up New York City's Sixth Avenue, that sparked nationwide publicity and led to modern-day LGBTQ pride marches.
+A new period of liberalism in the late 1960s began a new era of more social acceptance of homosexuality which lasted until the late 1970s.
+In the 1970s, the popularity of disco music and its culture in many ways made society more accepting of LGBTQ+ individuals.

-Late in 1979, a new religious revival among conservative Catholics and evangelical Protestants ushered in the conservatism politically aligned with the Christian right that would reign in the United States during the 1980s, becoming another obstacle for the progress of the LGBTQ rights movement.
-During the HIV/AIDS epidemic of the 1980s, LGBTQ communities were further stigmatized as they became the focus of mass hysteria, suffered isolation and marginalization, and were targeted with extreme acts of violence.
+Late in 1979, a new religious revival among conservative Catholics and evangelical Protestants ushered in the conservatism politically aligned with the Christian right that would reign in the United States during the 1980s, becoming another obstacle to the progress of the LGBTQ rights movement.
+During the HIV/AIDS epidemic of the 1980s, LGBTQ communities were further stigmatized as they became the focus of mass hysteria, suffered isolation, and marginalization, and were targeted with extreme acts of violence.

-Straight pride as an appeal to ridicule

-The concept of LGBTQ pride originates as a movement which seeks to challenge the negative images of LGBTQ people by being openly identified with a culturally stigmatized group; as such, it creates a discomfort.

-In this context, the terms straight pride and heterosexual pride have been used as an argument criticizing gay pride as unnecessary, stating by contrast with heterosexuality that heterosexuals "don't talk about straight pride", don't have "straight pride rallies", and would be seen as ridiculous if they were to "band together and have a heterosexual pride [...] parade".

-This appeal to ridicule argument expresses the idea that showing pride for LGBTQ orientations is equally absurd.
-Analysts of LGBTQ rights state as a counter-argument that mainstream culture offers many approved social venues (weddings, baptism, family reunions and so on) for heterosexuals to express and celebrate their sexual orientation in public, while LGBTQ individuals feel more isolated and pride parades offer them support and an opportunity for socializing.